RizInno/cds-customer-stepbystep/tutorial.md

 ## User Inferface
 Now let's add a user interface to it.

-1. Use the Fiori Extension
+1. Use the Fiori Extension to create the necessary Fiori Application artifacts
-    - Add Fiori Launchpad Configuration
+    - Add Fiori Application
-        - Add Fiori Launchpad Configuration: Command Pallette/Fiori: Open Application Generator
+        - Got to the Command Pallette (In BAS or VSCode follow menu path View/Commmand Palette) and look for `Fiori: Open Application Generator`
         - **Application Type:** SAP Fiori elements
         - **Template:** List Report Page
         - [Next]